 *Enter the support group!!* Immediately after sharing the news of this discovery, Carlton (my sister), Sam (my brother), and Crawford (my godmother) came stampeding into town.
 They helped me and my parents in any and every way they could from picking up food, shuttling me to appointments, the occasional back and head scratch, packing up my stuff, and providing general words of encouragement, comfort, and motivation.
 Right now I am supported by my loving family, Grandparents, cousins, Godparents, my old babysitter, our Beach Boys Bible Study group, pastors, DKE fraternity brothers, Brasfield & Gorrie mentors and coworkers, high school friends, past girlfriends, my parent's friends, my friend's parents, members of the community, St. Mark's Episcopal Day School, our neighbors, friends of friends, and the list goes on.
 They have kept my spirits high and faith strong.
 But it's not just the support I am currently receiving that I am thankful for, it extends to the people that I do not stay in touch these days like my high school and elementary school teachers, my sport and life coaches, Church of the Highlands friends, etc. have all played an important role in preparing me for this exact moment.

 These wonderful people that I mentioned above have served as continuous streams of support that have been essential for my development and growth as a friend, a man, and a Christian.
 To transition into my next verbal tangent let me say, I do not believe in coincidences.
 It is not a coincidence that my friends and I talked about starting a Bible Study Group in Jax Beach for the entire summer and then finally mustered up the courage to have our first meeting three weeks before I was admitted into the hospital.
 Similarly, it is not a coincidence that our group leader David B. recommended the Book of Psalms to be the criteria for our Beach Boys Bible Study Group titled "Lifting HIS Name" (Shout out to Josh and Bennett for the O.G.
 Lifting HIS Name pioneers).
 As a matter of fact, it is not a coincidence that God planted this tumor on my frontal lobe.
 I am now certain of the fact that this is all part of God's plan.
 It is abundantly clear that I like the tree in Psalms 1:3 has been purposefully "planted" on this earth by the hand of God to which he has surrounded me with wonderful and righteous people to prepare me for this journey.
 I do not know when I will be prepared to yield fruit from this arduous journey, but I can feel the endless opportunities for prosperity through this.
-Just like Psalm 1 being the beginning and artfully chosen as the first of many books, so my journey as a believer begins.
+Just like Psalm 1 being the beginning and artfully chosen as the first of many books, so my journey as a believer continues.

 Psalms 1:3 "He is like a tree planted by streams of water that yields its fruit in its season, and its leaf does not wither.
 In all that he does, he prospers"